YudaWang/SelfDriving/Traffic_Sign_Classifier_Report_Yuda_Wang/writeup_traffic_sign_Yuda_Wang.md

 Number of training examples = 34799

-Number of validation examples = 4410
+1Number of validation examples = 4410

 Number of testing examples = 12630